Manbqt/snow_crash/level14/README.md

 # Level14

-In this level we don't have nothing.
-After research without success we have try to disas `getflag` program.
+At this level we don't have anything in the home repository.
+After research without success we have tried to disas `getflag` program.
 Using `ghidra` we have the [code](./resources/main.c).
 This code check a ptrace return and verify uid of the user to give or not a flag.
-So to get the last flag we must have a uid as `3014`.
+So to get the last flag we must have a uid like `3014`.
+Because of this uid is this of flag14 (`/etc/passwd`).

 ```bash
 (gdb) b main